 Once the business gets the answer to these questions, developing a marketing strategy and capitalising on the value proposition becomes easy.

 Competitive advantage is the benefit that sets the business apart from the other market players.
 It is usually powered by the business’s unique value proposition and is the factor the business capitalises on to fulfil its marketing objectives.

 Once the marketer is well versed with the market’s current situation – what is missing from the market and how can they capitalise on their competitive advantage to fill the gap, it becomes easy to lay down the steps to achieve the goals.

 For example, if a business is looking to increase its number of paying users and the market analysis proves that its existing customers are loyal and would appreciate rewards, it can make use of a referral marketing strategy to reward its existing users for bringing in new users on board.

 Go On, Tell Us What You Think!

 Did we miss something?
 Come on!
-Tell us what you think of this article on marketing strategy in the comments section.
+Tell us what you think of this article in the comments section.